 Guide to Install TWRP Recovery on Android Devices

 Those who have been tied up to the Android development scene, would already we well aware of what TWRP is and its benefits.
 Installing TWRP on Android is easy.
 We have mentioned two different methods – (1) By using Fastboot and (2) By using the Odin tool on Samsung devices.
-Both the methods have been detailed below.
+Both methods have been detailed below.

 Make sure to fulfill the requirements below before you follow the instructions to install TWRP recovery on Android.